-And while there were some stand-out moments in his rookie year in 2019 – both with Toro Rosso and then Red Bull – it’s going to be interesting to see if and how Albon kicks on in 2020, and whether he can take the fight to Verstappen week-in, week-out, and maybe even settle a score with Lewis Hamilton for good measure…
+And while there were some stand-out moments in his rookie year in 2019 – both with Toro Rosso and then Red Bull – it’s going to be interesting to see if and how Albon kicks on in 2020, and whether he can take the fight to Verstappen week-in, week-out – and maybe even settle a score with Lewis Hamilton, left over from their Brazil clash last year, for good measure.

-From the evidence of pre-season testing, Racing Point’s contentious ‘Pink Mercedes’ RP20 looks to be a bit of a rocket ship, with many suggesting that the Silverstone squad could be back as a thorn in the side of the top three once again this year.
+From the evidence of pre-season testing back in February, Racing Point’s contentious ‘Pink Mercedes’ RP20 looks to be a bit of a rocket ship, with many suggesting that the Silverstone squad – who transition into the Aston Martin works team next year – could be back as a thorn in the side of the top three once again this season.